clbattthcmut/blog.bkisc.com/content/blog/bkisc/htb2023-web/index.md

     return None
 ```

-The principal is somewhat similar to a misc chall called [`Hijack`](#hijack-easy).
+The principal is somewhat similar to a misc chall called `Hijack`.
 This is no doubt a `pickle deserialization` attack which can execute remote code, our code.

-Is this the end of the challenge ?
-Well, ***no***.
+Is this the end of the challenge?
+Well, `no`.
 Let's look up a few lines and see why.

 ```python
 def create_job_queue(trapName, trapURL):